 You don’t need to be flexible to practise yoga!

 Anyone can practise yoga and there will be a class to suit you, no matter your body type or experience level.
 You don’t need to be flexible, fit or strong.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
 You wouldn’t think that you’d need to know how to play the piano to take piano lessons; it’s the same principle.
 Just give yourself the opportunity to step onto the mat and allow the rest to unfold.
 By just practicing once a week you’ll notice the difference.

 FIND YOUR YOGA

 There are many different types of yoga.
 It’s just a question of finding the style that suits to you.
 My Yoga for Beginners course is an excellent starting point if you are new to yoga.
 Then there's Hatha Yoga which combines static poses with steady movement, and the beauty of this style is that it continues to challenge you as your practice evolves as there are multiple ways to progress.
 Hatha Flow takes this a stage further by connecting static postures with steady flowing movement.
 Vinyasa Flow links continuous flowing movement with the breath and is a more dynamic and energetic style of practice.
 And of course, there’s Restorative Yoga for deep relaxation, Pregnancy Yoga for mummies-to-be, Postnatal Yoga for mummies and their new babies and Children’s Yoga for little yogis in the making.

 Yoga for the body and the mind

 People start practising yoga for many reasons.
 No matter what first draws you to it, you will notice the holistic effect that it has on your body and your mind.
 Yoga is awesome because it:

-Learn more about our Gentle Hatha, Hatha, Hatha Flow, Vinyasa Flow, Pregnancy Yoga, Postnatal Yoga, Restorative Yoga and Yoga for Children & Teens classes or our Yoga for Beginners course or find a class near you or practice with us on demand.
+Learn more about our Gentle Hatha, Hatha, Hatha Flow, Vinyasa Flow, Pregnancy Yoga, Postnatal Yoga, Restorative Yoga and Yoga for Children & Teens classes or our Yoga for Beginners course, or find a class near you or practice with us on demand.